 Okanagan Similkameen Stewardship Society

-This is the second year of this continuing project.
-It was approved by the Regional District Okanagan Similkameen Board and $ 40,000 was allocated from the South Okanagan Conservation Fund in 2019.
-The South Okanagan Conservation Fund dollars are matching significant confirmed funding from other sources including private grants and foundations.
-The project is expected to complete by February 15, 2020.
+This project is the first year of a 2-year request.
+Approved by Regional District Okanagan Similkameen Board and $25,000 was allocated from the South Okanagan Conservation Fund in 2022.
+The project is expected to complete by January 31, 2023.